Can You Eat What You Want and Lose Weight?

 Don’t like plain, dry chicken breast?
 Eat something else.
 Or try a better recipe.
 These Chicken Pesto Kebabs are delicious, and work well in a weight loss diet.

 That said, if you genuinely don’t like many nutritious foods, you should make the effort to acquire new tastes.
+What meal is currently on your roster that could be made a little more nutritious?

 3. “You don’t need a restrictive diet.”